yAOwzers/tp/docs/DeveloperGuide.md

 #### 4.2.2.1.
 Implementation

-The following sequence diagram hows how the mark as done operation works:
+The following sequence diagram how the mark as done operation works:

 #### 4.2.2.2.
 Design Considerations